pranavraj575/swarm_coppeliasim/README.md

           cd sim_ros2_interface
           git checkout coppeliasim-v4.3.0-rev12
           ```
-    * build the ROS2 package (note: should be run from the workspace directory)
+    * Build the ROS2 package (note: should be run from the workspace directory)
       * Note: this command is buggy, if it fails try looking at the compile instructions in the [github tutorial](https://github.com/CoppeliaRobotics/simROS2)
         ```bash
         cd ~/ros2_ws